DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 sidebar_position: 5
 ---

-Resources play a crucial role in Cadence, representing valuable or unique assets on the Flow blockchain.
-They ensure secure ownership and control of assets, allowing them to exist uniquely and be managed safely.
-Let's understand how to create and work with resources:
+Flow lets you create special items called resources.
+Imagine Mono lisa painting or unique vikings sword.
+These are unique and valuable, just like resources in programming.
+They represent valuable and unique things on the blockchain, ensuring secure ownership and control.

+We'll use the resource keyword to create them and explore how to manage them within your contracts.

 ```jsx
 access(all) contract HelloWorld {